decentralists/DAO/cosmoshub/README.md

 * other risks

-We already deal with centralization risk with the validator set; and it's a problem that hasn't been a problem yet but a problem that persists.
+We already deal with centralization risk with the validator set; and it's a problem that hasn't materialized yet, but persists.
 We should not add to this problem.
-Yet this is what would happen, if liquid staking becomes a competition of features & RoI.
+Yet, this is what would happen if liquid staking becomes a competition of features & RoI.
 Something should exist in code to successfully mitigate the risks of governance takeover by a remote zone, through staked interchain accounts; whether it be taxes levied for interchain